 Mondays are starting to become my days of sharing lil’ thoughts or mini rants to you I guess!
 This week I want to touch upon the topic of race and ethnicity.
 There have been countless times throughout my childhood and up to today where I have been asked the question of “where are you REALLY from?”.
 The hidden question being: what kind of asian are you?
 I’m positive that so many other minorities have gotten this question in their lifetime.
-Not only is it NOT okay to ask about someone’s ethnicity/race in this way, it also triggers the underlying tone of do we not belong to where we say we are from?
+Not only is it NOT okay to ask about someone’s ethnicity/race in this way, it also triggers the underlying tone of implying that we don’t actually belong here.

-This week’s lil’ rant comes from a conversation I had with two older men who live in my apartment building.
+This week’s lil’ thoughts comes from a conversation I had with two older men who live in my apartment building.
 While being in the elevator with them, they started to strike up a conversation with me.
 Harmless in all and consists primarily of small talk.
 And as the conversation went on, one of them asks “where are you from?”.
 From experience, I knew what he was referring to.
 It doesn’t take much to realize that I am obviously not caucasian.
 But a part of me always wants to act dumb and play along when people ask this question.
+Perhaps it’s my years of encountering this question and feeling uneasy that I want to pass some of that feeling along, but I want to somehow believe that I am “instilling” a form of lesson in how people phrase questions.
 I answered “well I am originally from upstate New York”.
 And of course, it prompted the typical follow-up question of, “No, no, but where are you REALLY from?”.

 As time has passed, the confusion has transformed itself into anger and then frustration.
 Many of you reading this might say, “but Jen, it’s harmless question to ask”.
 My answer to that would be yes and no. It is definitely okay to ask about someone’s ethnicity.
 Humans are by nature curious animals after all.
 But it’s not okay to ask it in a way to make another person feel out of place or at times stupid.
 Yes, stupid because the question comes with a side of you know what I mean and a smirk.
 No, I never knew what that question meant the second or third time someone asks it and I still don’t, BUT society has conditioned me to read underneath the physical words to find the hidden meaning.
 I don’t hear the words “where are you REALLY from” but rather “what is your ethnicity”.
 The surface level question seems innocuous really, but it’s all in the underlying tone.